Building the first digital life form. Open source.

 Every neuron the worm has, and how they connect.
 Everything in its right place.
 Now we are bringing it to life.

 We are engineering Geppetto, a plug-and-play platform to power simulations of biological systems... from your web browser.

 We are using optimization techniques such as genetic algorithms to fine-tune our models to fit experimental data from real cellular recordings.

 OpenWorm is an open source project dedicated to creating a virtual C. elegans nematode in a computer.

 See more coverage of OpenWorm in the news here.

-All the code, data and models produced as part of the OpenWorm project is open-source under the MIT licence.
+All the code, data and models produced as part of the OpenWorm project are open-source under the MIT licence.

-All the code produced as part of the OpenWorm project is hosted on GitHub under the MIT licence.
+All the code produced as part of the OpenWorm project is on GitHub under MIT licence.
 Different sub-projects are hosted in different repositories.

 The tasks we are currently working on are tracked on GitHub under different Milestones.